EVENTS CANCELLED, BUT GOING ONLINE INSTEAD!

 Port Moody Car Free Day

-Port Moody has been celebrating its own Car Free Day in August for the last couple of years.
+Port Moody has been celebrating its own Car Free Day in August for the three or so years.
 It’s a free event and takes place along St. Johns Street between Moody Street and Queens Street.

 For further details click Port Moody Car Free Day.